realworldocaml/book/book/data-serialization/README.md

   | Range (x, y) -> create x y
 ```

-This trick of overriding an existing function definition with a new
+Overriding an existing function definition with a new one is perfectly
-one is perfectly acceptable in OCaml.
-Since `t_of_sexp` is defined
+acceptable in OCaml.
+Since `t_of_sexp` is defined with an ordinary
-with an ordinary `let` rather than a `let rec`, the call to the
+`let` rather than a `let rec`, the call to the `t_of_sexp` goes to the
-`t_of_sexp` goes to the derived version of the function, rather than
-being a recursive call.
+derived version of the function, rather than being a recursive call.

 Note that, rather than fixing up the invariant, we could have instead
 thrown an exception if the invariant was violated.
 In any case, the